The number 2 distraction at work is emails. (Number one is other colleagues!)

 The idea here is to stop emails coming in .. so do not get dragged into email tennis whatever you do!

 If you could stop the email trail before it starts with one telephone call or even a meet over coffee then it is time well spent.

 When you are batch processing your emails as above.
 Move email trails that would be settled forever with a call into a folder called "Calls Coffee" for example.

-Then when it is nice a sunny out side go for a walk and make some calls.
+Then when it is a nice sunny day go out side go for a walk and make some calls.
+Talk and walk.

 5) Tell people

 Tell your colleagues that you are struggling with email overload and it is stopping you getting things done.

 Or you could say that you are super busy with X project and "please don't email at the moment".